rivantsov/ngraphql/ReadMe.md

 [VITA](https://github.com/rivantsov/vita) ORM contains a sample project implementing a GraphQL Server for a BookStore sample application.
 Among other things, it shows how (N+1) problem can be efficiently handled **automagically** by a smart-enough ORM.
 Most of the related entities like *Book.Publisher* or *Book.Authors* are batch-loaded automatically by the ORM.

 ## Documentation
-See the Wiki pages for this project (documentation under construction).
+See the [Wiki pages](https://github.com/rivantsov/ngraphql/wiki) for this project.

 ##  Limitations
 * *Code-first only, no schema-first scenario*.
 Implementing a working GraphQL API requires creating a number of detailed c#/.NET artefacts that cannot be directly derived from the Schema document.
 The complete schema-first scenario is not feasible.

-* *Subscriptions are not implemented yet* - coming in the future
+* Subscriptions are not implemented yet - coming in the future

 ## System requirements
 Visual Studio 2019, .NET Standard 2.0, .NET Core 3.1